awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 1. Install the Instance Connect package on your instance\.

-   For Ubuntu, use the sudo apt\-get command to install the `.deb` package\.
+   For Ubuntu, use the sudo apt\-get command\.

    ```
    ubuntu:~$ sudo apt-get install ec2-instance-connect